-The Slievebloom Mountains are located at the crossroads of Ireland and are only a 90 minute drive from Dublin or Galway.
+The Slieve Blooms are located at the crossroads of Ireland and are only a 90 minute drive from Dublin or Galway.

 Kinnitty nestles at the foot of Knocknamann on the western slopes of the Slieve Bloom Mountains.
 Knocknamann is the site where the Festival of Bealtaine was held in pre- Christian times.
 The Slieveblooms are steeped in history and folklore, from megalithic times though Ireland’s golden era of Saints & Scholars to more modern history of settlement and conflict of the Ely O’Carroll.
 According to legend the Slieve Bloom Mountains was home to Fionn Mac Cumhaill where as a child he lived with his mother for the first 7 years of his life.
 The name Bloom is said to commemorate an ancient Connaught hero Bladhma, who took refuge in the mountains.
 The summits of these peaceful mountains is a National Nature Reserve of some 2,100 hectares of blanket bog which extends over the peaks of Arderin, Dossaun, Wolftrap, Knockachorra, Baunreaghcong and the Ridge of Capard.

 The Eco walks at The Silver River Cadamstown and Glenbarrow are opportunities to explore a landscape that is 400 million years old.
 If you venture further into the upper regions of the mountains you will find a broad plateau above 450m that is dominated by a blanket bog landscape.
 You can meander along walking routes dissected by streams that flow through deep ravines and glens.
 The Slievebloom Mountain range is the source of the many rivers that flow through its glens.
 These include the Camcor River, Delour River, Silver River and the River Barrow.